-An excavation of the signal station site in the 1950s revealed some stone walls, although the central tower would have been wooden.
-A construction date of 79 AD was given implying it was built soon after the Roman invasion of north west England.
-The building was surrounded by a ditch and bank, the ditch was one a half metres deep, the bank a little over half a metre high.
+An excavation of Mellor’s signal station site in the 1950s revealed some stone walls, although the central tower would have been wooden.
+It is thought to be of a similar construction to the ones that form the Stainmore Pass signalling system (which follows the modern day A66 road).
+A construction date of 79 AD was given, implying it was built soon after the Roman invasion of north west England.
+The building was surrounded by a ditch and bank, the ditch was one and a half metres deep, the bank a little over half a metre high.
 The tower would have signalled using fire or smoke.

 There have been other Roman finds in the area.
-A Roman altar was found in 1874 and a second one was found in 1988 by workmen engaged in hedging and ditch clearance.
+A Roman altar was found in 1874 and a second one was found in 1988 by workers engaged in hedging and ditch clearance.

 English Heritage: www.pastscape.org (accessed 20/10/13)

 Journeys Through Brigantia, Volume Eleven, Circular Walks in The East Lancashire Pennines, 2003, John Dixon and Jaana Jarvinen, Aussteiger Publications